-Here’s seven of the best chilli breakfast dishes from around Perth.
-Leave a comment or send me an email to let me know what your favourite spicy breakfast dish is, or if there’s one I’ve missed.
+Here’s seven of my favourite chilli breakfast dishes from around Perth.
+Leave a comment or send me an email to let me know what your favourite spicy breakfast dish is, or which ones I’ve missed.

-Mary Street Bakery – Fried Chicken, Buttermilk Pancake, Peanuts, Maple, Chilli & a Fried Egg
+Mary Street Bakery – Fried Chicken & Buttermilk Pancake

 Mary Street Bakery